Profile

 Funding

-ERA-NET Neuron, Academy of Finland, Business Finland, Michael J. Fox Foundation, Marie Curie ITN, Åbo Akademi University, Åbo Akademi Foundation, MATTI graduate school, Suomen Kulttuurirahasto, Finnish Parkinson’s Association (Parkinsonliitto ry), Swedish Cultural Foundation (Svenska Kulturfonden), Turku Doctoral Programme of Molecular Medicine (TuDMM).
+ERA-NET Neuron, Research Council of Finland, Business Finland, Michael J. Fox Foundation, Marie Curie ITN, Åbo Akademi University, Åbo Akademi Foundation, MATTI graduate school, Suomen Kulttuurirahasto, Finnish Parkinson’s Association (Parkinsonliitto ry), Swedish Cultural Foundation (Svenska Kulturfonden), Turku Doctoral Programme of Molecular Medicine (TuDMM).